Trey Hardee: Professional career

 Hardee was the runner-up in the decathlon at the 2008 US Olympic Trials and made his first Olympic team.
 At the Olympics, he was in 4th place through seven events when his no-height score in the pole vault cost him a chance to medal.
 His performances during the 2008 outdoor season garnered interest from the New York Jets of the National Football League, who offered him a tryout.
 However, he expressed no interest in pursuing the opportunity.

 At the 2009 World Athletics Championships in Berlin, Hardee won gold in the decathlon with a points total of 8790, which is his personal record.
-He was awarded the Jim Thorpe All-Around Award by the United States Sports Academy for his achievements that year.
 In the same year, he won the USA Outdoor championship with a score of 8,261.
 At the 2010 IAAF World Indoor Championships, he won a silver medal in the heptathlon by finishing behind Bryan Clay.
 Hardee finished with a points total of 6184, which was 20 points behind Clay.
 At the 2011 World Championships in Athletics, Hardee defeated his compatriot Ashton Eaton and retained the world decathlon title with a final points tally of 8607.

 In 2012, Hardee again finished second in the Olympic Trials and made a second Olympic Team.
 On August 9, 2012, he won the silver medal at the London 2012 Olympics behind Eaton.
 Hardee attempted to make a third Olympic team in 2016, but was unsuccessful due to injury.
 He did attend the Olympics as a television analyst for NBC Sports.